UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 |:------|:-------------------------------------------------|:------------|
 | Name  | `http://opentosca.org/interfaces/connectTo/ibmq` |             |

 :information_source: The interface name can be freely chosen for this.
 OpenTOSCA will execute **any** interface with a `connectTo` operation for a `connectTo` node relation.
 This can be used to implement multiple different connections.
-However, it is a good practice to include the connection type in the interface name.
+However, it is a best practice to include the connection type in the interface name.

 Select the created interface and add a new operation.